nrally1/AIPS/README.md

 * Bootstrap version: 4.3.1
 * CSS version: 3
 * Javascript
-* Google Collab
+* Google Colab
 * jQuery

 ## Usage

 For the spiral test, the kaggle API was downloaded.
-For the audio test, files were downloaded locally from Google Collab.
+For the audio test, files were downloaded locally from Google Colab.

 Recommended modules: